Dixie D'Amelio: 2019–2023: Rise on TikTok and music beginnings

 D'Amelio released her debut album A Letter to Me on June 10, 2022.
 She performed as an opening act for American boy band Big Time Rush on the Forever Tour while promoting her debut album.

-2024–present: Modeling ventures
+2024–present: modeling ventures

 In September 2024, D’Amelio attended Milan Fashion Week.
-In late 2024, she appeared in the campaign for Balenciaga’s “Le City” bag.
+In late 2024, she appeared in the campaign for Balenciaga's “Le City” bag.

 In September 2025, D’Amelio signed with WME and IMG models.

 In October 2025, D'Amelio attended Pierpaolo Piccioli's Balenciaga show in Paris.

 Personal life

-In October 2020, D'Amelio confirmed she was in a relationship with social media personality Noah Beck.
+In February 2020, D'Amelio started dating social media personality Griffin Johnson, though they broke up in July of that same year.
+In October of that same year, D'Amelio confirmed she was in a relationship with social media personality Noah Beck.
 D'Amelio and Beck broke up in late 2022.

+In 2022, D'Amelio revealed she has PMDD.